clementchatelai/Suuntoplus/README.md

 reference altitude. `slopeMethod` is `0` for conversion mode, `1` for straight segment mode, and `-1` before a method has produced a result.

-## User interaction

-A long press on the `NEXT` button sends event `8` to `main.js`.
-This resets the GPS references, the active method, the displayed slope, and the smoothing history.

 ## UI and localization

 The watch UI is defined in `t.html`.
 It displays the slope, risk band,